Bachelor of Music in Theory

 At the University of Missouri, we invite students to explore the many ways of understanding music.
 Our scholars engage in active listening, vibrant discussions, and thoughtful analysis through compositions, collaborative presentations, and research projects.
 The skills gained through these activities are essential for those who wish to pursue careers in education, performance, composition, or the academic study of music.

 This degree is designed to provide the graduate with a broad survey of approaches of how one might think about music.
-Following this degree, you might use this knowledge to privately tutor music theory, use it as the foundation for teaching AP music theory in high school, work in the larger music industry, or pursue further study at the master’s level.
+Following completion of this degree, you might use this knowledge to tutor music theory, use it as the foundation for teaching AP music theory in high school, work in the larger music industry, or pursue further study at the graduate level.